Storming of the Bastille: Attack

-The firing continued, and after 3:00 pm, the attackers were reinforced by mutinous gardes françaises, along with two cannons each of which was reportedly fired about six times.
+The firing continued, and after 3:00 pm, the attackers were reinforced by mutinous gardes françaises, along with two cannons, each of which was reportedly fired about six times.
+Several farm wagons were filled with damp straw, which was set alight to provide cover for the besiegers.
+The clouds of smoke however proved a distraction for both sides and the wagons were hauled away.
 A substantial force of Royal Army troops encamped on the Champ de Mars did not intervene.

-With the possibility of mutual carnage suddenly apparent, Governor de Launay ordered the garrison to cease firing at 5:00 pm.
+With the possibility of mutual carnage becoming apparent, de Launay ordered the garrison to cease firing at 5:00 pm.
 A letter written by de Launay offering surrender but threatening to explode the powder stocks held if the garrison were not permitted to evacuate the fortress unharmed, was handed out to the besiegers through a gap in the inner gate.
-His demands were not met, but Launay nonetheless capitulated, as he realised that with limited food stocks and no water supply his troops could not hold out much longer.
+His demands were not met, but de Launay nonetheless capitulated as he realised that with limited food stocks and no water supply his troops could not hold out much longer.
 He accordingly opened the gates, and the vainqueurs swept in to take over the fortress at 5:30 pm.